-Marion Brooks is the anchor of the NBC5 News at 4:30 p.m. each weekday.
+Marion Brooks is the anchor of the NBC5 News at 11 a.m. and 4:30 p.m. each weekday.
 She also reports for the 10 p.m. newscast and is a regular contributor to WVON's Cliff Kelly Show.

 Brooks joined NBC5 in 1998 as a weekend anchor from Atlanta, Ga., where she also served as an anchor/reporter.
 Her career has spanned over several regions and market sizes in the country.
 Beginning at the Sarasota Herald Tribune in Sarasota, Fla., Brooks learned the advertising side of journalism in a management training program for the New York Times Newspaper Group.